SpaceRosti/ProgrammingAssignment3/CodeBook.md

-The explanations about the data and the variables come from the original folder of the the data sets.
+The description about the data and the variables comes from the original folder of the the data sets.
 The transformations applied on them are listed at the end of the document.

 ## Feature Selection
 =================